Delaware: Sports

 As Delaware has no franchises in the major American professional sports leagues, many Delawareans follow either Philadelphia or Baltimore teams.
 In the WNBA, the Washington Mystics enjoy a major following due to the presence of Wilmington native and University of Delaware product Elena Delle Donne.
 The University of Delaware's football team has a large following throughout the state, with the Delaware State University and Wesley College teams also enjoying a smaller degree of support.

 Delaware is home to Dover Motor Speedway and Bally's Dover.
 Dover Motor Speedway, also known as the Monster Mile, is one of only 10 tracks in the nation to have hosted 100 or more NASCAR Cup Series races.
 Bally's Dover is a popular harness racing facility.
 It is the only co-located horse- and car-racing facility in the nation, with the Bally's Dover track located inside the Dover Motor Speedway track.

 Delaware is represented in rugby by the Delaware Black Foxes, a 2015 expansion club.

 Delaware has been home to two professional wrestling outfits: Combat Zone Wrestling (CZW) and its Tournament of Death, and ECWA with its annual Super 8 Tournament.

 Delaware's official state sport is bicycling.

 Foreign affairs

 Sister state

-Delaware has had a foreign sister state in Japan, named Miyagi Prefecture.
-These two have shared relations since 1997, and have had exchange programs available for students that were briefly paused in wake of the earthquake and the tsunami that ensued in the prefecture during March 2011.
+Delaware has had Miyagi Prefecture in Japan as a foreign "sister state" for diplomatic purposes.
+These two have shared relations since 1997, and have had exchange programs available for students that were briefly paused in the wake of the earthquake and ensuing tsunami in the prefecture in March 2011.

 Delawareans

 Prominent Delawareans include the du Pont family of politicians and businesspersons, and the 46th president of the United States Joe Biden.
-Biden's family moved to Delaware during his childhood, and he later represented Delaware for 36 years in the United States Senate from 1973 to 2009, before being 47th vice president of the United States from 2009 to 2017.
+Biden's family moved to Delaware during his childhood, and he later represented Delaware for 36 years in the United States Senate from 1973 to 2009, before becoming 47th vice president of the United States from 2009 to 2017.